 Otherwise, spend your time in Zagreb soaking up the atmosphere of this wonderful city!
 Get lost down the alleyways, wander through the markets, linger over coffee and hike the nearby mountains.

-Plitvice Lakes: If you only go to one place in Croatia, make it Plitvice Lakes.
-This National Park is one of the prettiest places I've ever visited and is gorgeous no matter what time of year you visit.
+If you only go to one place in Croatia, make it Plitvice Lakes.
+This National Park is one of the prettiest places you'll ever see and is gorgeous no matter what time of year you visit.
 Aim to spend at least one full day hiking the different trails that take you past rushing waterfalls and glistening turquoise lakes.

-Brac: While most people head to Hvar when island hopping in Croatia, I recommend taking the ferry to Brac instead.
+While most people head to Hvar when island hopping in Croatia, try taking the ferry to Brac instead.
 It’s much cheaper, not as crowded, and has far better beaches.

 You'll want to spend most of your time in the beautiful beach town of Bol.
 There, the main attraction is the Zlatni Rat beach, which stretches for half a kilometer into the Adriatic Sea -- it's one of the best places to sunbathe on the island.
 A little known fact about this beach is that the White House was actually built from the white rock found on Zlatni Rat.